Baseball in France

 Baseball is a growing minor sport in France.
-The sport in France is managed by the French Federation of Baseball and Softball, founded in October 1924.
+It is managed in the country by the French Federation of Baseball and Softball, founded in October 1924.
 The first baseball game played on French soil dates to March 8, 1889, as part of the Spalding World Tour, while the first championship took place before the First World War.
 Despite its roots in the late 19th century, baseball is still perceived in France as an exotic sport in the American image; as a result, French media gives it little attention.